andyfengc/andyfengc.github.io/_drafts/Authentication Tutorial 7 - token-based authentication.md

             var secretBase64 = "secret-key-base64"; // audience secret
             var secretBase64Bytes = Encoding.UTF8.GetBytes(secretBase64);
             var signingKey = new Microsoft.IdentityModel.Tokens.SymmetricSecurityKey(secretBase64Bytes);

-			// Api controllers with an [Authorize] attribute will be validated with JWT app.UseJwtBearerAuthentication(new JwtBearerAuthenticationOptions
+			// Api controllers with an [Authorize] attribute will be validated with JWT
+			// Used for accepting bearer token and setting the IClaimsPrincipal according to the token. app.UseJwtBearerAuthentication(new JwtBearerAuthenticationOptions
             {
                 AuthenticationMode = AuthenticationMode.Active,